yoyotv/Face-detection/README.md

 # Face-detection-and-recognition
-Face detection and recognition without using opencv.
+Face detection and recognition without using opencv algorithm.

 This repository refer to the paper "Eigenfaces for recognition"[[1]](http://www.face-rec.org/algorithms/pca/jcn.pdf)  which is the first implementation of eigenvectors in recognizing faces.